Remortgaging For Home Improvements

 Remortgaging after renovating a property

 There are several considerations to bear in mind if you are remortgaging a home after you have carried out renovation work on it.
-Firstly, the value of the property will likely have increased depending on what improvements were made, so you could potentially borrow more, if you need to.
+Firstly, the property’s value will likely have increased depending on what improvements were made, so you could borrow more if you need to.

 Other things to think about include:

-• Are you able to remortgage again so soon if you refinanced to fund the home improvements?
+- Can you remortgage again so soon if you refinanced to fund the home improvements?

-A broker who specialises in remortgages will be best placed to help you answer these questions and find the right solution.
+A broker specialising in remortgages will be best placed to help you answer these questions and find the right solution.

 Get matched with a remortgage specialist

 If you’re remortgaging to fund home improvements, professional advice is essential.
-Releasing equity from a property should never be done lightly and there is a lot to think about when upgrading your home, but the experts we work with are on hand to help you out.
+Releasing equity from a property should never be done lightly, and there is a lot to consider when upgrading your home.
+However, the experts we work with are on hand to help.

-There are specialised remortgage brokers in our network who help people release equity to pay for home improvements every day.
-They have the knowledge, experience and lender contacts to make sure you get the best deal, and will guide you through the process from start to finish.
+Our network includes specialised remortgage brokers who help people release equity to pay for home improvements every day.
+They have the knowledge, experience, and lender contacts to ensure you get the best deal and will guide you through the process from start to finish.

-Call 0808 189 2301 or make an enquiry and we’ll match you with the remortgage expert who’s best placed to help you refinance for home improvements.
-We won’t charge a fee for the introduction and your first consultation will be free with no obligation to proceed.
+Call 0330 818 7026 or make an enquiry, and we’ll match you with the remortgage expert best placed to help you refinance for home improvements.
+We won’t charge a fee for the introduction, and your first consultation will be free, with no obligation to proceed.

 FAQs

 Yes.
-It’s possible to remortgage a buy-to-let property to raise money for renovations, and the calculation for how much you are able to borrow will be based on a combination of the rental income the property can achieve and your circumstances.
+It’s possible to remortgage a buy-to-let property to raise money for renovations, and the calculation for how much you can borrow will be based on a combination of the rental income the property can achieve and your circumstances.

-Potentially.
-If you have enough equity in your home you may be able to remortgage to build a new house.
-If you cannot raise enough money on your existing property to pay to build a new house outright, you could use it as a deposit and get a loan to help you with the build costs.
+Potentially, if you have enough equity in your home, you may be able to remortgage to build a new house.
+If you cannot raise enough money on your existing property to pay to build a new house outright, you could use it as a deposit and get a loan to help you with the building costs.

-The type of loan you need will depend on whether you are building a single property or starting a more commercial development and these types of projects would generally need a deposit of about 15% or 20%.
+The type of loan you need will depend on whether you are building a single property or starting a more commercial development.
+These types of projects generally require a deposit of about 15% or 20%.

-If you’re unable to raise enough to fund the construction through a remortgage on your existing property, you may need to take out a self-build mortgage to borrow the money for the project.
+If you cannot raise enough to fund the construction through a remortgage on your existing property, you may need to take out a self-build mortgage to borrow the money for the project.

 Yes, this is possible.
-What you’d actually need is what’s called an unencumbered mortgage, which is basically a home loan for someone who already owns a property outright but now needs to release some equity.
+You’d need an unencumbered mortgage, which is a home loan for someone who already owns a property outright but now needs to release some equity.
 One of the most popular reasons for doing this would be for renovations or home improvements.

 Ask a quick question